-There's no denying the shift toward colder seasons.
-With the days growing shorter and the nights getting cooler, we're well on our way toward winter.
-While the garden is a much sleepier place in the winter months, there's no reason it needs to be completely dormant.
-Here are some suggestions for prepping the garden in order to enjoy some fresh-picked foods throughout the winter.
+While the garden is a much slower-growing place in the coldest months, there's no reason it needs to be completely dormant.
+Here are some suggestions for prepping the garden in order to enjoy some fresh-picked foods throughout the winter, into early spring.